bee-browser/bee/libs/jsruntime/docs/internals.md

 echo 'const a = 1, b = 2, c = 3; a + b + await c' | \
   cargo run --bin=jstb -- compile --as=module
 ```

+## Lazy JIT compilation

+It's not difficult to implement lazy JIT compilation in JavaScript language.
+In JavaScript
+language, a function is an object that implements the `[[Call]]` internal method.
+This definition
+allows the runtime to dynamically replace a `Lambda` function that performs the function body of
+the JavaScript function.
+A runtime function is initially set as the `Lambda` function to a
+JavaScript function object, which will compile its function body into an actual `Lambda` function
+and replace itself with the actual `Lambda` function when the JavaScript function is called for the
+first time.

+One of key types is the `Closure` type.
+This type has the `lambda` field which holds a `Lambda`
+function.
+A `Lambda` function has the `context` formal parameter.
+And a related `Closure` can be
+obtained from it even if the JavaScript function is compiled as a coroutine.
+See the following
+functions for implementation details:

+* `backend::bridge::runtime_lazy_compile_normal()`
+* `backend::bridge::runtime_lazy_compile_ramp()`